strapi/documentation/docusaurus/docs/cloud/projects/notifications.md

 * **Deploy failed** When deployment fails during the deployment stage.
 * **Deploy triggered** When deployment is triggered by a new push to the connected repository.
 This notification is however not sent when the deployment is triggered manually.

-Clicking on a deploy-related notification card redirects you to **Log details** of the corresponding deployment.

 :::note
 All notifications older than 30 days are automatically removed from the **Notification center**.